sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 functionality.
 One tool that particularly caught our attention is DocNow, developed by Shift Design and a group of researchers at the University of Maryland and the University of Virginia, and funded by the Andrew W. Mellon Foundation.
-DocNow^24^ provides a collection of tools that respond to the role of social media in reporting historically significant events, or "documenting the now."
-Prioritising ethical collection, use, and preservation of social media data in academic research, their crowd- sourced catalog of tweet ID datasets and "rehydration" tool^25^ allow access to historical tweets, whilst ensuring they are used in line with the creator's decisions.
+[DocNow](https://www.docnow.io/) provides a collection of tools that respond to the role of social media in reporting historically significant events, or "documenting the now."
+Prioritising ethical collection, use, and preservation of social media data in academic research, their crowd- sourced catalog of tweet ID datasets and ["rehydration" tool](https://medium.com/on-archivy/on-forgetting-e01a2b95272) allow access to historical tweets, whilst ensuring they are used in line with the creator's decisions.

 We published a series of blog posts with more insights from our research: